 Lavazza, officially known as Luigi Lavazza S.p.A., is a renowned Italian coffee company headquartered in Turin, Italy.
 Established in 1895, Lavazza has evolved into a global leader in the coffee industry, with a strong presence in Europe, North America, and Asia.
 The company is celebrated for its premium coffee blends, which combine traditional Italian craftsmanship with innovative techniques, ensuring a unique flavour profile that appeals to coffee aficionados worldwide.
 Lavazza's core offerings include ground coffee, whole beans, and coffee pods, catering to both home and professional markets.
 The brand is particularly noted for its commitment to sustainability and quality, having achieved significant milestones such as the introduction of the ¡Tierra! project, which supports sustainable coffee farming.
-With a rich heritage and a reputation for excellence, Lavazza continues to be a prominent player in the global coffee market, consistently recognised for its superior products and dedication to quality.
+With a rich heritage and a focus on excellence, Lavazza continues to hold a prominent position in the global coffee market, recognised for its dedication to quality and innovation.

 How does Lavazza's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.